Immortality-IMT/Make-A.I.-Do-Science/README.md

 These models can use different A.I strategies.

 Add which systematic problem-solving technique you are working on.
-Add either your prompt engineering, notes on fine tuning an existing model or notes on building a specialized model.
+Add either your prompt engineering, notes on fine-tuning an existing model, or notes on building a specialized model.
 Along with any issues that stop your progress.

-Let's look at the scientific method. **Each step in the systematic problem solving technique is termed a model.** The scientific method involves 5 steps and 5 competencies which the A.I. must perform.
-The 6 models must...
+Let's look at the scientific method. **Each step in the systematic problem-solving technique is termed a model.** The scientific method comprises 6 steps, the last step is, communicate results.
+So the A.I. need to perform 5 competencies.
+The base folder is called titled the systematic technique in question, here "scientific_method".
+Each subdirectory is titled after the step.
+So the 5 models for the scientific method are...

 ### 1. Generate a question that is pertinent to knowledge creation.